zaidsidd360/ReactTS-with-Django/README.md

-# reactTS-Django-integration
+# ReactTS-Django-integration
-A reactTS and Django integration template
+A ReactTS and Django integration template